kevinkmcguigan/cloud2cloud/README.md

 ## Scripts

-### `compressed_sensing.py`

-This script demonstrates the concept of compressed sensing for point cloud data.
-It provides a Python implementation of compressed sensing techniques to reduce the size of point cloud data while preserving important features.

 ### `potree_reader.py`

-This script provides a Python implementation for reading point cloud data stored in the Potree Octree format.
+This script provides functions to read point cloud data stored in the Potree Octree format.
 It includes functions to read metadata, hierarchy, and point data from Potree `.bin` files.
 The script also demonstrates how to efficiently load point data within a specified bounding box.

-### `laz_compression.py`

-This script demonstrates the core concept of LAZ compression for point cloud data using pure NumPy.
-It provides a simplified implementation of the LAZ compression algorithm to reduce the size of point cloud data.
+The `read_metadata` function reads the metadata JSON file, the `read_hierarchy_bin` function reads the hierarchy information from the `hierarchy.bin` file, and the `read_octree_bin` function reads point data from the `octree.bin` file based on the specified bounding box.

 ## Usage